 - Build your network

 - Environment built for learning

 A group of experienced, connected advocates for your success.

 Lead Faculty, Micah Yost

 Micah Yost is an advocate for the Silicon Prairie.
 He currently lives in Omaha with his wife and two young children.
 Micah co-founded the Code Academy this year alongside Midland University.
 He is the President of Method Mark, a strategy and marketing agency that focuses on helping organizations start new things.
 Micah has an undergraduate degree in the arts and masters degree in business.
 Before founding Method Mark, Micah spent a few years leading a creative agency that built digital products for companies in Silicon Valley, London, NYC, and Nigeria.
 He also helped start the private equity firm Sightglass Capital Management.
-Micah is an investor in multiple local small businesses and start-ups including Hardy Coffee Co., Gear Supply Co., and Bliss Old Market Bakery.
+Micah is an investor in multiple local small businesses and start-ups including Hardy Coffee Co., Gear Supply Co.

 Web Foundations Instructor, Sebastian Blandon

 Sebastian Blandon is a leader in the startup community and the instructor for our Web Foundations course at the Code Academy.
 He lives just outside of Omaha with his wife and young daughter.
 A native of Columbia, Sebastian came the U.S. about six years ago and co-founded his software development company, Parse.
 Parse serves an international client base, with customers around the world, from right here on the Silicon Prairie.
 Sebastian recently co-founded two other startups, Kiai and Divvy-Map, and both now have venture capital investment.
 Parse software has received multiple grants from the state of Nebraska for their innovative technology products.

 Conveniently located in the heart of the city.